TheFirstPaige1/bitburner-scripts/README.md

 Scripts for BitBurner 2.5.0

 Current scripts and their functions:
-- autodeploy - deprecated, replaced with totalrestart
+- autodeploy - outdated and functionally replaced with totalrestart, will rework unto a unified script handler at Some PointTM
 - hackman - deprecated, replaced with totalhack
 - netscanner - outdated network trawler, awaiting a rewrite